deadlyhifi/woocomm-nested-layered-nav/readme.md

 ### Register the Widget

-Please the following in your `functions.php` to register the widget.
-It will then show up in your available widgets (`Appearance > Widgets`).
+Place the following in your `functions.php` to replace the default WooCommerce Layered Nav widget with this one.

 ```php
 function widget_nested_layered_nav() {